This study supports work to identify, develop and implement flood mitigation options for the lower Maribyrnong River catchment.

 Late 2025 to early 2026:

-• Seek your feedback on the engagement approach for Phase 2: what’s working or could be improved?
+• We’ll seek your feedback on the engagement approach for Phase 2: what’s working or could be improved?

-• Review feedback collected and share a summary
+• The project team will review feedback collected and share a summary

-• Use the feedback and evaluation criteria to help shortlist flood mitigation options
+• We’ll use the feedback and evaluation criteria to help shortlist flood mitigation options.

 Early to mid 2026: